 Since the inception of NCAA track and field regional qualifying in 2003, Long Beach State has sent over 200 qualifiers to the postseason meet.
-In 2005 and 2006, Sythe sent more qualifiers to the NCAA Regionals than any other men's program in the Big West Conference.
+Over the last three years, Sythe sent more qualifiers to the NCAA Regionals than any other combined program in the Big West Conference.

 While under Sythe's direction, the LBSU track and field program has been consistently ranked among the top 20 percent of over 320 NCAA Division I schools.

 Sythe has also directed the cross country squad to a number of top performances.
 In the fall of 2013, Chris Enriquez earned an individual berth to the NCAA Cross Country Championships.
 He was the first 49er to qualify for the event in the modern era of NCAA cross country (since 1980).
 Enriquez advanced to the national meet after placing 10th at the NCAA West Regional, the highest finish in school history, with a time of 29:54.36.